-Unlike “fruit,” the word “vegetable” has no botanical meaning and refers to any non-fruit part of a plant that humans consume, like the stem, leaf, or root.
+Unlike “fruit,” the word “vegetable” has no botanical meaning and refers to any non-fruit part of a plant that humans consume.
+This could be the stem, leaf, root, or nearly anything.

 Cultural and culinary conventions largely determine which foods are considered vegetables for everyday purposes.
 Hot peppers and other members of the nightshade family, such as tomatoes and eggplants, are savory fruits used as culinary vegetables and wouldn’t be standard additions to a fruit salad.

-To confuse things even further, when nutritionists make dietary recommendations about fruits and vegetables, they tend to make their distinctions based on the sugar content of the foods, considering zucchini and tomatoes veggies because they are low in sugar.
+To confuse things even further, when nutritionists make dietary recommendations about fruits and vegetables, they tend to make their distinctions based on the sugar content of the food, considering zucchini and tomatoes veggies because they are lower in sugar.